davidgiven/cpmish/arch/brotherop2/README.md

 until they get a clean read!).

 The terminal emulator is ADM-3a with some Kaypro II extensions, using a custom (drawn by me!)
-6x7 font to allow 80x18 characters of text.
+6x7 font.
 This appears to be a relatively common choice and most software I've tried (Turbo Pascal, VDE etc) works.
 Sadly, games tend not to work due to the non-standard screen size.

 Who?